clockworksoul/smudge/README.md

 * Dead nodes are not immediately removed, but are instead periodically re-tried (with exponential backoff) for a time before finally being removed.
 * Smudge allows the transmission of short, arbitrary-content broadcasts to all healthy nodes.

+## How broadcasts work

+TL;DR a broadcast can be added to the local node by either calling a function or by receiving it from a remote node.
+A broadcast is send to other nodes a couple of times, piggybacked on membership messages.
+Then after a while the broadcast is removed from the node.

+### Emit counter

+The emit counter represents the number of times a broadcast message must be send to other nodes.
+An emit counter is calculated with the following formula: `int(2.5 * log(number of nodes) + 0.5)`.
+The larger the network the higher the emit counter will be, but the larger the network the slower the emit counter will grow.

+Examples:

+* 2 nodes: int(2.5 * log(2) + 0.5) = 2
+* 10 nodes: int(2.5 * log(10) + 0.5) = 6
+* 20 nodes: int(2.5 * log(20) + 0.5) = 8

+### Broadcasts

+When a broadcast is added to Smudge, either because it is added locally (by calling a function of the library) or is received from a remote node, an emit counter initialized with the formula above.
+The emit counter and the broadcast are then saved to a local buffer.

+The emit counter is used to track how many times a broadcast must be send to other nodes in the network.
+When the emit counter gets below a certain, large negative, thresh-hold the broadcast is removed from the buffer.
+Only broadcasts with a positive emit counter will be send when they are selected.

+When Smudge is about to send a membership message it looks for the broadcast with the largest emit counter.
+If multiple broadcasts have the same emit counter value, one is arbitrarily chosen.
+The selected broadcast can have a negative emit counter.
+If the emit counter is larger then 0 Smudge adds that broadcast to the membership message that will be send.
+In any case the emit counter is lowered by 1.

+When a broadcast is received from another node and that broadcast is already in the buffer it will be ignored.
+To achieve this the origin IP of the node that added the broadcast to the network is saved part of the broadcast.

 ## How to build

 Although Smudge is intended to be directly extended, a Dockerfile is provided for testing and proofs-of-function.